Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Consequences of Ignoring Interactive Fixed Effects

 There are a couple of potential issues with the linear trends model.
-First, conceptually, the reason to use this sort of model is the same as the interactive fixed effects model in \Cref{ass:model} -- particularly, there is some time invariant variable (i) that is unobserved and (ii) whose effect varies over time.
+First, conceptually, the reason to use this sort of model is the same as the interactive fixed effects model in \Cref{ass:model} --- particularly, there is some time invariant variable (i) that is unobserved and (ii) whose effect varies over time.
 There are some notable drawbacks to this sort of model though.
 In particular, if the researcher observed $\lambda_i$, under conditions (i) and (ii) mentioned above, it would be most natural to condition on it in the model and allow for its effect to vary over time.
 This is exactly how the interactive fixed effects model treats this situation.
-On the other hand, the linear trends model allows for the effect to of $\lambda_i$ to change over time, but only in a very restrictive way.
+On the other hand, the linear trends model allows for the effect of $\lambda_i$ to change over time, but only in a very restrictive way.
 In particular, if $\lambda_i$ were observed, it would be very unusual to impose a linear trend sort of specification and attach it to an observed covariate.

-It is also helpful to consider the resulting bias in the ATT from incorrectly imposing the linear trends model.
+It is also helpful to consider the resulting bias in $ATT_{t^*}$ from incorrectly imposing the linear trends model.
 When the model in \Cref{ass:model} is correct rather than \Cref{eqn:lineartrends}, the condition in \Cref{eqn:lineartrends-id} will not hold in general.
 In particular, under the interactive fixed effects model

-Thus, it is immediately clear that the condition in \Cref{eqn:lineartrends-id} does not hold except in special cases; $\theta_t$ is common across groups but the second term, in general, varies across the treated and untreated group.
-It is also clear that linear trends is a special case of the interactive fixed effects model that we consider -- the interactive fixed effects model and the linear trends model coincide when $F_t = 2$.
+Thus, it is immediately clear that the condition in \Cref{eqn:lineartrends-id} does not hold except in special cases; $\Delta^2 \theta_{t^*}$ is common across groups but the second term, in general, varies across the treated and untreated group.
+As mentioned above, linear trends is a special case of the interactive fixed effects model that we consider --- the interactive fixed effects model and the linear trends model coincide when $F_{t^*} - F_{t^*-1} = F_{t^*-1} - F_{t^*-2}$.
 In this case, the second term is equal to 0 and therefore the condition in \Cref{eqn:lineartrends-id} holds.
-The other case where \Cref{eqn:lineartrends-id} holds is when $E[\lambda|D=1] = E[\lambda|D=0]$, but, if the mean of $\lambda$ is the same across groups, there is no reason to use a linear trends model or interactive fixed effects model -- the term involving $\lambda$ will be absorbed into the time fixed effect.
+The other case where \Cref{eqn:lineartrends-id} holds is when $\E[\lambda|D=1] = \E[\lambda|D=0]$, but, if the mean of $\lambda$ is the same across groups, there is no reason to use a linear trends model or interactive fixed effects model --- the term involving $\lambda$ will be absorbed into the time fixed effect.